-The sponsorship of sports, arts, culture, and charity events has become a popular promotional tool for organizations of all sizes and across many industry sectors.
+Shirt sponsorships provide an interesting setting for examining the impact of policy on outcomes in matching markets.
+The sponsorship of sports, arts, culture, and charity events is a popular promotional tool for organizations of all sizes and across many industries.
 According to the report of the International Events Group (IEG, 2013), global sponsorship spending reached \$51.1 billion in 2012, with the majority of the spending being sports-related.
 Although sponsorship is a common marketing strategy, we know little about what drives the choices of sponsors and sponsored organizations.
+Furthermore, sponsorships are a situation where matching matters: Clubs care about which brands sponsor them and sponsors care about which clubs they support.

-In this paper, we examine these choices through an empirical study of the shirt sponsorships of English football clubs from 1990 to 2010 using a two-sided matching model (Fox 2010).
-The coefficients of this model suggest that sponsorships become less valuable as the distance between the club and the sponsor's head office grows and that better-performing clubs can attract more distant sponsors.
-In addition, the estimates show substantial state dependence in sponsorships, suggesting that substantive switching costs occur when sponsors change clubs.
-Furthermore, there is assortative matching between a club's performance and a sponsor's financial position.
+As an input into our analysis of the impact of banning controversial sponsors, the coefficients of the two-sided matching model suggest, perhaps unsurprisingly, that sponsorships become less valuable as the distance between the club and the sponsor's head office grows.
+More interestingly, distance is more important for weaker clubs and smaller sponsors.
+Compared to domestic sponsors, the distance from the UK headquarters of international sponsors to the clubs plays a relatively small role in determining matches.
+Furthermore, there is assortative matching between a club's performance and a sponsor's financial size.